Skip to content

 Implement Site Strategy

-Identifying the optimal site and production network strategy in Mexico.
+Identify and build the optimal site and production network in Mexico

-Turnkey Operations Models
+Turnkey Operation Models

-Our 5-step methodology to launch or expand your operations in Mexico, and thrive in a booming market.
+Our 5-step methodology to launch and scale operations in Mexico

 Banners-4

-ProdensaApr 11, 2025 3:07:15 PM6 min read
+ProdensaApr 11, 2025 3:07:15 PM9 min read

 Many companies overpay in tariffs due to misclassification or misinterpretation of rules of origin.
+Are you one of them?

-Types of Rules of Origin
+Types of Rules of Origin:

-Preferential origin: Applies under FTAs (like USMCA, EU-Mexico FTA, or CPTPP), allowing reduced or zero tariffs.
+• Preferential origin: Applies under FTAs (like USMCA, EU-Mexico FTA, or CPTPP), allowing reduced or zero tariffs.
 Under USMCA, if products meet the agreement’s requirements, they may enter with a 0% tariff.

-2 Non-preferential origin: Used for anti-dumping measures, quotas, or trade statistics.
+• Non-preferential origin: Used for anti-dumping measures, quotas, or trade statistics.

 "Many companies mistakenly assume that any added value automatically assigns Mexican origin.
 Doing so, even in non-preferential contexts, can result in a false country of origin declaration and lead to significant tariff underpayments."